PaddlePaddle/Paddle/paddle/framework/backward.md

 1. Op

    when the input forward network is an Op, return its gradient Operator Immediately.
-If all of its outputs are in no gradient set, then return a special `NoGradient` operator
+If all of its outputs are in no gradient set, then return a special `NOP`.

 2. NetOp